Raphael40/MERN-stack/README.md

 ## Backend

 The backend of this application is built using Express.js and interacts with MongoDB Atlas to store workout data.
-It provides the following API endpoints:

-GET /api/workouts: Fetches all workouts.
-GET /api/workouts/:id: Fetches a single workout by ID.
-POST /api/workouts: Creates a new workout.
-DELETE /api/workouts/:id: Deletes a workout by ID.
 The backend is located in the backend/ directory of the repository.

 ## Contributing